 Close This Window

-When a woman is diagnosed with breast cancer, fear is the most natural reaction.
-The same is true for men.
-Learning the facts about breast cancer can be a lifesaving act for women and men Arming yourself with knowledge about breast cancer, its effects, and its treatments is an advisable way to prepare for the challenges and choices the illness often brings.
-This quick reference guide is designed to be a first stop on the road to self-education about breast cancer.
+The very natural act of taking a breath has whole new meaning when you have been diagnosed with lung cancer.
+This diagnosis can result in feelings of fear, uncertainty and anxiety.
+One powerful strategy for managing this initial wave of anxiety is to become better informed about the disease.
+Arming yourself with knowledge about lung cancer, its effects, and its treatments is a wise way to prepare for the challenges and choices the illness often brings.
+This quick reference guide is designed to be a first stop on the road to self-education about lung cancer.

-CausesWhile the exact causes of breast cancer are not clear, a number of risk factors have been identified by the medical community.
+CausesWhile the exact causes of lung cancer are not clear, a number of risk factors have been identified by the medical community.
 They include:

 Key Terminology (Initial Diagnosis)